billpg/POP3Listener/README.md

 - ```Close()```
   - Indicates the service has retrieved enough lines.

+### IPOP3ConnectionInfo

+Many calls to the above interfaces from the service engine will supply an "info" object that implements this interface, providing some details about the crrent connection.

+- ```ClientIP```
+  - The source IP address of the current connection.
+- ```ConnectionID```
+  - The internal connection identifier used by the service.
+- ```UserID```
+  - The user ID of this mailbox, as normalized by the UserID function documented above.
+- ```UserNameAtLogin```
+  - The user name supplied by the user on login.
+- ```IsSecure```
+  - Returns a flag indicating if the underlying connection is secured by TLS.
+- ```ProviderTag```
+  - A settable object reference your code can use that will remain attached to this connection.
+The service will ignore it.

 ## What extensions does it demonstrate?

 These posts describe the POP3 extensions that this service implement: